aiven/aiven-docs/docs/products/kafka/howto/enabled-consumer-lag-predictor.md

 :::important
 Consumer Lag Predictor for Aiven for Apache Kafka® is a limited availability feature.
-If you\'re interested in trying out this feature, contact the sales team at [sales@aiven.io](mailto:sales@aiven.io).
+If you're interested in trying out this feature, contact the sales team at [sales@aiven.io](mailto:sales@aiven.io).
 :::